felis/UHS30/README.md

 ARM boards have interrupt capabilities on nearly every pin.

 ## PIC32
-UNO32 only supported at this moment. uC32 will be tested soon.
+UNO32, uC32, WF32, Wi-Fire

+Please note that the UNO32 really lacks enough flash to be very useful.
+Some demos will be too big to fit into flash.

 Digilent messed up on the ICSP connector.
 You need to modify your shield.
 Pull the 2x3 header plastic cover, and break off pin recepticle contacts for pins 2 and 5.
 Run a patch wire from +5V to pin 2.
 Run a patch wire from RESET to pin 5.
 Put plastic cover back on.
 Don't worry, the board will still work on all other development boards.
 Detailed photos are in the images directory.
 Alternatly, modify the Digilent board.
 More recent boards have an option jumper which you could use to do this fix as well, however you still need to patch 5v onto pin 2.

 Then you must do one of the following: